reema0814/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

 - Persistence Attack with Registry Key Add
 - Command and Control Attack with DNS
 - Privilege Elevation Attack with User Add
-- Investigate the Incident in M365 Defender Portal
+- Investigate the Incident in the M365 Defender Portal